 Flow equalization storage involves holding a specified volume of liquid and using a pumping system to discharge at a desired flow rate.
 This is helpful to minimize pump cycling and discharge wastewater at desired times throughout the day.
 Each wet well has a specified storage volume and a pumping system to allow for flow equalization.
-Additional flow equalization storage beyond the volume of the wet well is not necessary for the Grand LS.
+Additional flow equalization storage beyond the volume of the wet well is not necessary for the Grand LS as this will be discharging to the Santa Barbara LS.
 Additional flow equalization storage volumes, flow rates, and feasibility for the Santa Barbara LS is further discussed below.

 It would be ideal to send wastewater during the low flow periods in Solvang's collection system.
-This would help avoid overloading Solvang's collection system but is not entirely necessary if the proposed CIP's for Solvang's system are constructed.
-The proposed CIP's in WSCs report concluded that upsizing the deficient pipeline segments will handle both buildout PWWF's from Solvang and LOCSD simultaneously.
+This would help avoid overloading Solvang's collection system but is not entirely necessary if the proposed

+CIP's for Solvang's system are constructed.
+The proposed CIP's in WSCs report concluded that upsizing the deficient pipeline segments will handle both buildout PWWF's from Solvang and LOCSD simultaneously, therefore, PWWF from LOCSD can theoretically be sent at any time of the day.